LUAK-leuven/luak-website/content/info/rules_&_regulations.md

 ---
-title: "Rules & Regulations"
+title: Rules & Regulations
-description: "all the boring stuff"
+description: all the boring stuff
 ---

 All Rules and regulations are stated below per topic: